 essay / Alejandro Palacios Jiménez

-According to agreement article 3 of the Treaty on European Union (TEU), the EU's objectives are framed within the framework of promoting peace by fostering freedom, security and justice.
+agreement to article 3 of the Treaty on European Union (TEU), the EU's objectives are to promote peace through the promotion of freedom, security and justice, but external instability can undermine the achievement of these internal objectives.
 However, situations of external instability can undermine the achievement of these internal objectives.
 Will the EU be able to respond effectively to such situations without betraying the values that created it?

 Mediation has become increasingly important in both conflict prevention and conflict resolution in many areas.
 The fact that mediation is more economically viable than war, and that it leads to more favorable situations for both parties, has favored its use to mitigate conflicts.
 Consequently, the EU is giving greater importance to mediation, with the European Union being one of the most important supranational institutions dedicated to this work.

 What is mediation?
-This is an alternative process of conflict resolution, based on dialogue, through which the parties involved, voluntarily and confidentially, meet with an impartial mediator who will guide them in reaching a mutually beneficial agreement .
-In summary, to mediate is to help to communicate.
+This is an alternative dispute resolution process, based on dialogue, through which the parties involved, voluntarily and confidentially, meet with an impartial mediator who will guide them in reaching a mutually beneficial agreement .
+In summary, to mediate is to help communicate.
 Even though this is clear, the different organizations that are dedicated to it differ in the way it is carried out.
-In our case, the Union takes advantage of its normative nature and resilience to mediate conflicts that could lead to instability near its external borders through agreements, mainly of an economic nature.
+In our case, the Union takes advantage of its normative character and resilience to mediate conflicts that could lead to instability near its external borders through agreements, mainly of an economic nature.

-The EU's commitment to mediation was first set out in the "Concept on Strengthening EU Mediation and Dialogue Capacities", elaborated in 2009.
-Although entrance in force of the Lisbon Treaty modified its modus operandi, this document served to set the instructions of the EU's objectives in subject of dialogue and cooperation.
-On the one hand, it expanded the definition of mediation by incorporating dialogue and facilitation and, on the other hand, it treated mediation as a "primary response instrument", i.e. as an instrument to be used in the first instance written request.
-Furthermore, the Concept emphasizes incorporating mediation as an integral part of the Union's foreign policy in order to develop it in a more systematic way, instead of concentrating these actions in mere ad hoc missions.
+The EU's commitment to mediation was first set out in the "Concept on Strengthening EU Mediation and Dialogue Capacities", drafted in 2009.
+Although the entrance into force of the Lisbon Treaty modified its modus operandi, this document served to set the instructions for the EU's objectives in subject of dialogue and cooperation.
+On the one hand, it expanded the definition of mediation by incorporating dialogue and facilitation and, on the other hand, it treated mediation as a "primary response instrument", i.e. as an instrument to be resorted to in first written request.
+Furthermore, the Concept emphasizes incorporating mediation as an integral part of the Union's foreign policy in order to develop it in a more systematic way, rather than concentrating these actions on mere ad hoc missions.

-The Lisbon Treaty, signed in 2007 and in force since 2009, allowed the creation of a more efficient, complete and quasi-independent European External Action Service (EEAS), within which the Common Foreign and Security Policy (CFSP) was developed, making possible a more complete treatment of the topic peaceful settlement of disputes.
-In fact, the CFSP meant an improvement of the EU capabilities in relation to, on the one hand, diplomatic instruments and political dialogue, and, on the other hand, of the strategy against the proliferation of nuclear weapons.
+The Lisbon Treaty, signed in 2007 and in force since 2009, allowed the creation of a more efficient, complete and quasi-independent European External Action Service (EEAS), within which the Common Foreign and Security Policy (CFSP) was developed, making possible a more complete treatment of the topic peaceful dispute resolution.
+In fact, the CFSP has enhanced the EU's capabilities in relation to, on the one hand, diplomatic instruments and political dialogue, and, on the other hand, the strategy against the proliferation of nuclear weapons.

-This commitment of the EU is also reflected in its involvement at different levels, which differ according to the importance the EU attaches to each process.
-There are two ways of action: the first is reference letter to the attendance that the EU provides to the UN in its particular work for conflict prevention.
-It does this by contributing troops, police officers and international observers to its operations, amounting to a total of almost 6,000 troops, i.e. more than 6% of the staff total.
+The EU's commitment is also reflected in its involvement at different levels, which differ according to the importance the EU attaches to each process.
+There are two ways of acting: the first reference letter to the attendance that the EU provides to the UN in its particular work for the prevention of conflicts.
+This is done through the provision of troops, police officers and international observers to its operations, amounting to a total of almost 6,000 troops, i.e. more than 6% of the total staff .
 The alternative way is for the EU itself to act as an actor in the process through the European Union Special Representatives (EUSRs), diplomats chosen by the High Representative to fulfill a specific mandate.
-An example of this are the so-called "CSDP Missions" related to the resolution of the conflict between Albania and Macedonia, known as the agreement of Ohrid in 2001; as well as in the agreement of Peace in the Aceh region in 2005.
-Sometimes it is the High Representative who directly mediates conflicts, as was and is the case of the E3+3 talks with Iran on its nuclear program or the Belgrade-Pristina dialogue.
+An example of this are the so-called "CSDP Missions" relating to the resolution of the conflict between Albania and Macedonia, known as the Ohrid agreement in 2001; as well as the Aceh region peace agreement in 2005.
+Sometimes it is the High Representative who directly mediates conflicts, as was and is the case with the E3+3 talks with Iran on its nuclear program or the Belgrade-Pristina dialogue.

-At subject , the European Union presents both long-term and short-term strategies, with priority given to the former.
+In subject of action, the European Union presents both long-term and short-term strategies, with priority given to the former.

-The EU's long-term action focuses on addressing the structural causes that prevent peaceful life in a specific region.
-Such actions are based on the premise that most conflicts are due to socio-economic differences in developing regions development such as the Philippines, Iraq or Georgia.
-The EU focuses on bringing stability and cohesion to the region, mainly through the financial aid trade.
+The EU's long-term action focuses on tackling the structural causes that prevent peaceful life in a specific region.
+Such actions are based on the premise that most conflicts are due to socio-economic differences in development regions such as the Philippines, Iraq or Georgia.
+The EU focuses on bringing stability and cohesion to the region, mainly through trade-related financial aid .
 In this task, the Union facilitates access to the European market for products from these areas.
-A clear example of this is seen in the fact that the European Union is the main trade partner for Africa.
+A clear example of this is the fact that the European Union is the main trading partner for Africa.

 In addition, the European Union, through its delegations, carries out consular cooperation plans to deal with possible crisis situations, including contingency plans, i.e. alternative procedures to the normal operation of an institution.
 Their purpose is to allow the institution to function, even when some of its functions cease to do so due to an incident, whether internal or external to the organization.
 At present, such plans are being developed in countries such as Nepal, Gaza, Libya, Lesotho and India.